dherath/dherath.github.io/_posts/2017-07-23-image-pokemon.md

 ##### Step 3 : Create the first temporary mask

 In this step a temporary mask is created using the two output images from steps 1 & 2.
 The **AND** operations is used on the `inverted-background image and the binary-character` image in order to get a mask with a certain property.
-If you look closely at the output image, all the pixels describing the character are black _(value 0)_ where as the rest of the background is the same.
+If you look closely at the output image, all the pixels describing the character are black _(value 0)_ whereas the rest of the background is the same.
 Which means any operation done on this mask would only affect the background and the character portion of the image will remain unchanged.

 ![Mask-1](https://raw.githubusercontent.com/dherath/WebsiteMaterial/bc226401273ab062b18245a6b9adcf4ab002de4f/2017/post_3_boolean_algebra_pokemon/step3.png)

 ##### Step 4 : Create the second temporary mask

 To get the second temporary mask, the **NOT** operation is used on the Mask image obtained in the previous step.
-Here the output image is such that all the background pixels remain in its binary state where as the character portion becomes value 1 or _white_.
-Therefore any operation done to the image will only affect the character and the background will be unaffected.
+Here the output image is such that all the background pixels remain in its binary state whereas the character portion becomes value 1 or _white_.
+Therefore, any operation done to the image will only affect the character and the background will be unaffected.

 ![Mask-2](https://raw.githubusercontent.com/dherath/WebsiteMaterial/bc226401273ab062b18245a6b9adcf4ab002de4f/2017/post_3_boolean_algebra_pokemon/step4.png){:height="200px"}